biocorecrg/RNAseq_course_2019/docs/course_data.md

 navigation: 9
 ---

-Another source of high quality data on gene expression in human and mouse is [The Encyclopedia of DNA Elements (ENCODE)](https://www.encodeproject.org/).
-Using the ENCODE portal one can access data produced by the ENCODE Consortium.
+# Data used in this course

-For the purpose of this course, we downloaded the following ENCODE data:
+For the purpose of this course, we downloaded the following [ENCODE](https://www.encodeproject.org/) data:

 1. [Homo sapiens A549 treated with 100 nM dexamethasone for 0 minutes](https://www.encodeproject.org/experiments/ENCSR937WIG/)
 2. [Homo sapiens A549 treated with 100 nM dexamethasone for 25 minutes](https://www.encodeproject.org/experiments/ENCSR525HSH/)